-addressed.
-She now has three additional CPAs, or is it four?
-Three additional CPAs beside her in leadership roles on her team.
-And that has really, really proved beneficial, very high-flying individuals.
-I will tell you Miami-Dade only has two and they have a vacancy.
+Miami-Dade only has two and they have a vacancy.

 So she has four CPAs on staff and her team, and correct me if I'm wrong, is as complete as it has been since my first time here.
-Her number of vacancies is down.
-She still has a couple of key vacancies.
+Her number of

 But thank you for last year's comments.
+Dr.

-Dr. Cartwright did make it a priority that accounting positions were advertised, dollars were invested in advertising in accounting focused publications across the state and we have been able to bring in some very, very good people that hopefully have a very long career with us here at the district.
+Cartwright did make it a priority that accounting positions were advertised, dollars were invested in advertising in accounting focused publications across the state and we have been able to bring in some very, very good people that hopefully have a very long career with us here at the just want to ask a question.
+I noticed that there was a structural change over the last couple years where the bookkeepers that were placed at each individual school have now, a lot of them, been pulled out to be put into central accounting is the understanding that I was given when I was on-boarded.